cgonzalezandrades/sampleApp/README.md

 - Web Services and RESTful Api

 # Overview
- This app provides access from the agent point of view.
  The main focus is for agents to be able to create claims on behalf of the customer.
-An agent can review claims base on status like **New, Open, Resolved, Pending**
+Agent can also review claims base on status like **New, Open, Resolved, Pending** and update these claims with notes to provide good customer service.

 #### Back End Languages and framework
 - `Java`